Upcycled Art: Turning Trash Into Gem and Profit

 Almost anything can be upcycled!
 Popular materials include wood, fabric, plastic, paper, and metal.

-5. Is upcycling good for the engagement zone?
+5. Is upcycling good for the environment?